imatix-legacy/libero/README.md

 ## `src`

 The `src` directory was created from the unpacked contents of `pub/src/lrsrx232.tgz`, for ease of reference.

+The `src/doc` directory was created from the unpacked contents of `pub/src/lrdoc.zip` and may not exactly match the *rendered* documentation in the `website` directory.

 The code is licensed under the GPL v2, a copy of which can be found in `src/copying`.